tribbloid/spookystuff/deploying.md

 - **spark.kryoserializer.buffer.max=512m** (or a size enough to handle your largest partition): The default value of 64m may be unable to handle large files, increase it if you ran into KryoException.

-- **spark.kryo.registrator=org.tribbloid.spookystuff.SpookyRegistrator**: Not necessary but can be helpful in reducing Serialization size.
+- **spark.kryo.registrator=com.tribbloids.spookystuff.SpookyRegistrator**: Not necessary but can be helpful in reducing Serialization size.

 # More Information